mbtyers/jagshelper/README.md

 predictive samples, which is up to the user.
 This can be specified within JAGS, or via appropriate simulation from the posterior samples.

+* `ts_postpred()` produces an envelope plot of the centered posterior predictive distribution associated with a vector of data (most likely a time series), which is defined as the difference between the posterior predictive distribution and posterior predictive medians.
+This may be used to explore possible temporal features not visible using `qq_postpred()`.

 ### Commonly-used functions: Extracting simplified model output

 * `jags_df()` extracts the MCMC iterations from a 'jagsUI' output object as a `data.frame`,